rybern/pedantic-mode-doc/pedantic-mode-doc.md

 ### Control flow dependent on parameters

-<a id="org6292083"></a>
+<a id="org1a07d10"></a>

 #### Description

-Control flow statements in the log<sub>prob</sub> section should not depend in any way on the value of parameters, else they might introduce discontinuity.
+Control flow statements in the log\_prob section should not depend in any way on the value of parameters, else they might introduce discontinuity.

 #### Implementation notes